karthik5033/Python-Programs/README.md

-# Welcome \n
+# Welcome
-This is my first coding language that i learnt \n
+This is my first coding language that i learnt
 Here i have my projects and college assignments